6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 Selecting Antifreeze Based on Value

-The main thing you pare paying for is the amount of PG in the product.
+The main thing you are paying for is the amount of PG in the product.
 PG levels vary from around 25% to 95%.
 More PG in the product means you have to use less to achieve a certain level of freeze protection.
 Products that advertise protection to -50°F may require that you use 100% of their product to reach this level of protection, while other products can be diluted 1:3 with water and still hit -50°F. In other words, you need to know the recommended dilution of the product to reach a desired level of protection, as well as the price, to make a value comparison.

 Typical Winterizing Tasks

-Protect Potable Water, Sanitation and AC Systems: If left unprotected, all of these systems can suffer freeze damage.
+Protect Potable Water, Sanitation, and AC Systems: If left unprotected, all of these systems can suffer freeze damage.
 Treating them with PG antifreeze is the best way to ensure against unwanted surprises come spring.

 Install a Water Heater Bypass Kit: If your boat has a water heater, installing a water heater bypass kit gives you the ability to isolate the hot water heater from the rest of the freshwater system so it can be emptied independently.
 This prevents you from having to fill the hot water heater with antifreeze, which is costly but unavoidable without this device.